Six Abodes of Murugan (AaruPadai Veedu)

 One of the most opted south Indian temple tour packages, the ArupadaiVeedu Murugan shrines are a must-see.
 Given the fact, they all are rich in cultural legacy, architectural splendour and stunning sculptures, despite of having built thousands of years back.

-We offer exciting and exclusive tour packages for Arupadai Veedu Murugan temples, which attract devotees from the length and breadth of the country as well as abroad.
+We offer enriching information for Arupadai Veedu Murugan temples, which attract devotees from the length and breadth of the country as well as abroad.
+We also help with information regarding food and accommodation providers around these temples as well as tour operators who can help you in this travel.